Fragaria × vescana

 Fragaria × vescana is a hybrid strawberry cultivar that was created in an effort to combine the best traits of the garden strawberry (Fragaria × ananassa), which has large berries and vigorous plants, with the woodland strawberry (Fragaria vesca), which has an exquisite flavour, but small berries.
+Plants of the World Online considers it an unplaced taxon – "names that cannot be accepted, nor can they be put into synonymy."

 This cross cannot take place naturally.
 Fragaria × ananassa has eight sets of chromosomes whereas Fragaria vesca has only two sets.
 Repeated attempts to cross these resulted in sterile offspring.

 Researchers treated tissue from a Fragaria vesca plant with colchicine to create a mutant plant with four sets of chromosomes.
 This mutant was then crossed with a Fragaria × ananassa plant, and vigorous fertile offspring were obtained.
 The offspring were found to be decaploid, (having ten sets of chromosomes).

 Fragaria × vescana is not yet commercially important, but remains under development.
 While the plants are vigorous like their F. × ananassa parents, and the berries have the excellent flavour of the F. vesca parents, the berries are still quite small.